-On the fourth day you will have the possibility to engage in meaningful conversations with farmers and practitioners from the agriculture sector worldwide by participating in the Field Day in the Bernese Lakeland.
+On the fourth and the fifth days you will have the possibility to engage in meaningful conversations with farmers and practitioners from the agriculture sector worldwide by participating in the Field Days in the Bernese Lakeland.

 Take the opportunity to be part of an international community of leading farmers, scientists, policy makers, entrepreneurs and agribusinesses, all striving to create solutions for actual and future agriculture.
 Learn about the latest technologies for sustainable agricultural land management and be part of the Future of Farming.

 12.06.2021 – 20.06.2021

 the same as before + 30€ for additional handling fee